TRY NOW

 Better insights

-With Lansweeper, you can visualize and analyze data easily, using pre-build dashboards or customizing your own.
-You can also share findings easily by leveraging built-in or custom reporting features, or by integrating Lansweeper with Power BI, for a complete 360-degree view of the technology estate.
+With Lansweeper, you can visualize and analyze data easily, using pre-built dashboards or customizing your own to share your findings, or by integrating Lansweeper with Power BI, for a complete 360-degree view of the technology estate.
+Over 300 pre-built or custom reports allow you to effortlessly extract relevant data.

-The Risk Insights feature gives you a complete overview of all vulnerabilities threatening your assets, Drawn from the NIST, CISA, and MS databases.
+The Risk Insights feature gives you a complete overview of all vulnerabilities threatening your assets, drawn from the VulnCheck, VulDB, CISA, and MS databases.
 Additional information on the severity, patch availability, and which systems are at risk allows you to make your own assessments and prioritize accordingly.
 Visualize your IT estate in network diagrams to easily locate compromised devices in your network and see their connections and dependencies.

 Seamless integrations